Tips for Finding the Best Loan for Solar Panel Options

 1. Compare Interest Rates

 Banks, NBFCs, and fintech lenders have different interest rates.
 Banks usually provide lower rates but may have a longer approval process.
 NBFCs and fintech lenders offer quicker approvals and often have minimal paperwork.
-Comparing many options helps you secure the best deal.
+Comparing options helps you secure the best deal.

 2. Check Your Credit Score